ialom1/chain-caliper/README.md

 ### Process Flow in Caliper

-// begining of caliper process main.js(benchmarkConfig, networkConfig){
+// begining of caliper process at main.js main(benchmarkConfig, networkConfig){

     bench-flow.run(benchmarkConfig, networkConfig){
         // entire process flow is maintained from here